 This raw Chinese ginseng is sold by the pound sealed in a catty can.
-It can be purchased either raw or in powdered form.
+It can be purchased either raw, sliced or in powdered form.
 Please use the above "add-on" button to make your selection.

 Aka: Kirin Ginseng, or Ginseng Jilin/Kirin